 What’s there: and what’s missing

 While, what is not in the included literature is not the focus of the review, what may be missing is worthwhile for comment. - Some standards seem arbitrary, some conceptualizations are implicit - What are the sources of data and what are the motivations or a few significant categories?
 POI databases typically - grandma’s house is not there. - Within ‘community’ are organizations, government services, visiting friends/family – very broad.
 But still not significantly represented. - Childcare, typically daycare or facilities – domestic work, mobilities of care, not here. - Leisure destinations (e.g., green space, parks, recreation) are less studied in this context. - Some categories are missing all together – mobilities of care.
 Issue of data availability, subjective! - Some papers that are included… miss the mark!
 XXXX - Canadian perspectives: what do we need.

+There is a need to evaluate more equity interventions or policies.
+In our review, only XX% of the papers assess specific projects with an equity lens.
+This is a key step towards transport justice; assessing the effects of policies on different dimensions and populations groups and evaluating if a specific context is moving towards equitable standards over time.

+A more robust assessment of the implications of equity standards on life outcomes is still pending.
+Estimating the benefits of increased mobility or accessibility, or reducing affordability burdens and transport externalities needs to be associated with outcomes like life and neighborhood satisfaction, subjective well-being, mental and physical health, social capital, among others.

+On the methodological side, more mixed methods are needed in transport equity research.
+Conceptualizations and standards are usually discussed from purely qualitative or quantitative approaches, a missed opportunity to combine the strengths of both approaches, whether by deep diving into some particular experiences or perceptions through qualitative methods or tailoring more meaningful quantitative analysis after qualitative explorations.

 Concluding remarks